MarcellVokk/BfmeFoundationProject/src/BfmeFoundationProject_BfmeKit/README.md

 ## BfmeMapImporter
 - `BfmeMapImporter.ImportMaps()` - Returns a list of maps available in the curently installed version of the game specified.
 - `BfmeMapImporter.GenerateMapPreview()` - Generates and returns a bitmap image preview of the map specified.

+## BfmeFactionImporter
+- `BfmeFactionImporter.ImportFactions()` - Returns a list of factions available in the curently installed version of the game specified.

 ###### Developed by The Online Battle Arena Team (Beterwel, MarcellVokk)